-Part II examines the extent to which countries in the region have established the necessary infrastructure to capitalise on the demand for international arbitration in this part of the world.
-This entails the extent to which these legal systems' arbitration laws are up-to-date and the extent to which they mirror international best practice as reflected in the United Nations Commission on International Trade Law (UNCITRAL) Model Law on International Commercial Arbitration (1985).
+'Arbitration infrastructure in the Caribbean region' examines the extent to which countries in the region have established the necessary infrastructure to capitalise on the demand for international arbitration in this part of the world.
+This entails the extent to which those legal systems' arbitration laws are up-to-date and the extent to which they mirror international best practice as reflected in the UNCITRAL Model Law on International Commercial Arbitration 1985.
 It also examines the extent to which Caribbean jurisdictions have ratified the New York Convention 1958, under which successful parties can enforce awards in this treaty's 150 plus contracting states.

-Part III examines the different jurisdictions individually, in their various phases of development as international arbitration centres.
-This includes the following jurisdictions: The Bahamas, Barbados, Bermuda, British Virgin Islands, Dominican Republic, Jamaica and Trinidad and Tobago.
-Part IV offers suggestions that will further enhance the attractiveness of the region as a destination for international arbitration.
+'The intensification of international arbitration in the Caribbean' examines the different jurisdictions individually, in their various phases of development.
+This includes the following jurisdictions: the Bahamas, Barbados, Bermuda, the BVI, the Dominican Republic, Jamaica, and Trinidad and Tobago.

-While such suggestions include recommendations for jurisdictions who do not have modern arbitration legislation to enact such legislation and those who have not ratified the New York Convention to do so; it also considers general requirements such as maintaining and enhancing political stability, respecting the rule of law and ensuring impartial judiciaries, which is a key asset to the arbitration process.
+'International arbitration in the Caribbean' offers suggestions that will further enhance the attractiveness of the region as a destination for international arbitration.
+Although the suggestions include recommendations for jurisdictions that do not have modern arbitration legislation to enact such legislation and those that have not ratified the New York Convention to do so, it also considers general requirements, such as maintaining and enhancing political stability, respecting the rule of law and ensuring impartial judiciaries, which is a key asset to the arbitration process.